The 20 Best Drug Induced Dyskinesia Doctors Near Me in Washington, US

 Offers Telehealth

 Movement disorders are most effectively treated by adopting a multidisciplinary approach and closely collaborating with the patient, the family and other caregivers.
 Every member of the clinical team is invaluable in delivering high-quality, high-value care to patients and their families.
 Dr. Khemani is the Medical Director of the Movement Disorders Program within the Swedish Neuroscience Institute.
 Dr. Khemani is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Deep Brain Stimulation, and Orchiectomy.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Essential Tremor, Deep Brain Stimulation, and Orchiectomy.
+Dr. Khemani is board certified in American Board Of Psychiatry And Neurology.
+Dr. Khemani is currently accepting new patients.

 Distinguished in Drug Induced Dyskinesia